skellis46/slipbox/two women dancing.md

 ### Borgmann's device paradigm and focal things

+see [[Feenberg - From Essentialism to Constructivism#^6a69ce]] for very clear summary of device paradigm and sense of the hiding.

 Start with Heidegger. inevitable it has been written about so much in dance, and the ways in which technologies have influenced corporeal practices.
 In the second (?) volume of this journal, Cooper Albright asked four (?) artists to respond to Heidegger.
 IJSD -- mention ACA's collection.

 - or something about spirit (their spirit), that in those few minutes, overwhelmed the tech.
 Something became possible.
 Something was illuminated through technological affordances. the smartphone became a hearth: enframed, and [[borgmann, effort and focal things]]. (really?)